Understanding Arboreal Bridges

 Over the years, we have had the pleasure of learning from and sharing knowledge with other arboreal and canopy bridge researchers, designers, and fabricators.
 Together, we share a commitment to improving our understanding of how these structures should be implemented, designed, adapted, and monitored.
 Canopy bridges can be tailored to benefit a wide range of species, including primates in South America, gliders in Australia, and martens in Japan.

-As part of this webinar, we will provide a brief overview of global efforts in this area, giving you deeper insight into how artificial arboreal connectivity is being applied across the world.
+As part of this webinar, we will provide a bonus overview of global efforts in this area, giving you deeper insight into how artificial arboreal connectivity is being applied across the world.

 Click here to read articles from a special issue of Folia Primatologica that we contributed to, highlighting the importance of canopy bridges for habitat connectivity worldwide.